dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Life is short, and it is up to you to make it sweet.**
+**Choosing to be positive and having a grateful attitude is going to determine how you're going to live your life.**

-Sarah Louise Delany
+Joel Osteen